-Question Answer Marks

-2(b) Advantages Disadvantages

-Sell to large sports retailers in other countries Bulk orders from large retail chains in other countries - shipped as large bulk orders abroad - reducing distribution costs Retailers are more familiar with the markets in other countries - may only order sports helmets such as cricket safety helmets for children that are likely to sell well in other countries - increases sales/revenue May carry out some advertising for SSE - reduces marketing costs Large sports retailers attract customers who are likely to be interested in SSE's products - easier to reach its target customers in other countries than selling direct through a website Improved reputation/higher sales/revenue - customers can try on the sport helmets - buy a better fitting product - better meets their needs for protection whilst playing sports Costs of storage are all or at least partly paid for by the retailer Sold with sports helmets of competitors - may be more difficult to compete as products directly next to each other in the sports shops - harder to increase sales No direct contact with customers - less likely to gain feedback about customers' thoughts on the sport helmets Prices may be higher if markup is added- reduced demand or profit margin reduced for SSE as discount required by retailer - lower profit
+Question Answer Marks Question 2(b) Sell to large sports retailers in other countries Bulk orders from large retail chains in other countries - shipped as large bulk orders abroad - reducing distribution costs Retailers are more familiar with the markets in other countries - may only order sports helmets such as cricket safety helmets for children that are likely to sell well in other countries - increases sales/revenue May carry out some advertising for SSE - reduces marketing costs Large sports retailers attract customers who are likely to be interested in SSE's products - easier to reach its target Sold with sports helmets of competitors - may be more difficult to compete as products directly next to each other in the sports shops - harder to increase sales No direct contact with customers - less likely to gain feedback about customers' thoughts on the sport helmets Prices may be higher if markup is addedreduced demand or profit margin reduced for SSE as discount required by retailer - lower profit Marks sports retailers in reduces marketing costs Large sports retailers attract customers who are likely to be interested in SSE's products - easier to required by retailer -

-Question Answer 2(b) Recommendation Justification could include: SSE should choose to sell directly to customers in other countries using its own website as it will have complete control over the marketing of its sports safety helmets.
+Question Answer Marks 2(b) Recommendation SSE should choose to sell directly to customers in other countries using its own website as it will have complete control over the marketing of its sports safety helmets.
 It can gain feedback directly from its customers so it can adapt to market changes and better meet customer needs leading to increased demand and sales.
 Sports retailers should not be chosen as they sell many other brands of sports safety helmets and SSE cannot control the advice given to customers when they make a purchase which could lead to the wrong products being purchased and SSE's reputation being ruined.
 SSE should choose to distribute through large sports retailers in other countries as it will reduce both administration and transport costs.
 Warehouse space will also be reduced.
 Customers can try on the sports safety helmets in shops making it more likely that they will make a purchase and increase sales for SSE.